How to Choose a Deck Boat Trolling Motor (Plus 3 Solid Models)

-Let's say you have the rods, correct bait, and even a deck boat to go with it.
-Now you need to right motor to recreate the prey's movements.
+Let's say you have the rods, correct bait and even a deck boat to go with it.
+Now you need the right motor to recreate the prey's movements.
 That's where your trolling motor comes to play.

 Deck Boat Trolling Motors: The Basics

 In short, a trolling motor assists you to catch fish by mimicking the way their prey moves about in the water.
-The term itself is related to the practice where you have multiple lines cast into the water, slowly moving along in hopes of catching prize fish.
+The term itself is related to the practice where you have multiple lines cast into the water and slowly moving along in hopes of catching prize fish.

-Deck boats can be for fishing,but you need a motor with balance: Having the accurate power to disrupt the water, but without scaring away fish.
-Minimal noise and disturbance in the water, while still being able to navigate your craft (and perhaps being able to navigate it better than ever).
+Deck boats can be for fishing, but you need a motor with balance: one that has the accurate power to disrupt the water but doesn't scare away fish.
+You'll mant to have minimal noise and disturbance in the water but still be able to navigate your craft.

 The Right Length

-First, you need a long enough shaft to reach the water!
+First, you'll need a long enough shaft to reach the water.
 The standard shaft length in trolling motors is 42 inches.
 For your boat, measure the distance from where the shaft is mounted, all the way to the water.
-Then add between 16 and 20 inches, and select the next closest measurement.
+Then add between 16 and 20 inches and select the next closest measurement.

 Longer shafts, especially for deck boats, help when you are operating in rough, open waters.
 This way, the propeller can stay below the water's surface if your boat is pitching and rolling along with the waves.